iamstarkov/fp-js-workshop/04-contracts.md

 * Function is happy and will work if contract is satisfied
 * You co-workers are happy to use your code
-* If your code is not working for them they know to easy fix it
+* If your code is not working for them they can fix it easily

 --